Professor of Higher Education

 - Founder, Student Affairs Assessment Leaders (SAAL), an international organization for student affairs assessment.

-- There are three key values that undergird my teaching: every learner is important, every student is different, and knowledge and understanding is mutually constructed.
+- There are three key values that undergird my teaching: every learner is important, every student is different, and knowledge and understanding are mutually constructed.
 These values are infused into the overarching goals for learning in my course: students should acquire the knowledge and skills to be successful, they should not fear learning, and they should be lifelong learners.

 - The strength of New England College is the commitment of faculty and staff to student success.
-Each student is valued and faculty will do whatever they can to help students succeed.
+Each student is valued, and faculty will do whatever they can to help students succeed.
 This requires faculty to teach in different ways to meet the needs of each student and engage them in the learning process.

 - One of my students couldn’t finish a course in the MSHEA program because his mother (whom he had been caring for) passed away.
 Much of the seven weeks was spent caring for his mother in the late stages of her illness, preparing for her funeral, and accommodating relatives from around the world.
 Instead of having him wait until the next year to take the course and wait a year to graduate, I met with him 1–2 hours a week for 10 weeks to teach the course in an independent study format.